Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Preliminaries

-In the above lemma (and throughout this paper), we mean by a {\it subsequence} a subsequence without leap.
-Namely a sequence $(a_1,a_2,\dots, a_p)$ is called a {\it subsequence} of a cyclic sequence, if there is a sequence $(b_1,b_2,\dots, b_n)$ representing the cyclic sequence such that $p\le n$ and $a_i=b_i$ for $1\le i\le p$.
+In the above proposition (and throughout this series of papers), we mean by a {\it subsequence} a subsequence without leap.
+Namely a sequence $(a_1,a_2,\dots, a_l)$ is called a {\it subsequence} of a cyclic sequence, if there is a sequence $(b_1,b_2,\dots, b_n)$ representing the cyclic sequence such that $l \le n$ and $a_i=b_i$ for $1\le i\le l$.